 PHOENIX (CBS5) -

-A man who held a plastic pen to his son and threatened to throw him out a window pleaded not guilty to child abuse and associated charges.
+A man who held a plastic pen to his son and threatened to throw him out a window pleaded guilty Monday to one count of attempted aggravated assault

 He was charged with one count each of child abuse, endangerment, disorderly conduct, criminal damage, aggravated assault on an officer and resisting arrest.